Rengeka/Opus/README.md

 # Opus - The best bytecode in the world

 ### This language was developed as a Ciobanu Stanisalv's course work.
-Pleas enjoy coding :)
+Please enjoy coding :)

 ### Virtual buffers